The Mystery Of Disappearing Wasps

-What we regularly encounter between September and December is the phenomena of wasps entering homes form beneath floors, through holes in walls and ceilings and also down chimneys.
+What we regularly encounter between September and December is the phenomena of wasps entering homes from beneath floors.
+Wasps enter through holes in walls and ceilings and also down chimneys.

-As the temperatures consistently fall below 10C the wasps remaining in the nest at the end of the year become increasingly disorientated by the effect of cold wintery conditions on their central nervous system, similar to that of hypothermia in humans.
+As temperatures fall below 10°C the wasps remaining in the nest at the end of the year become increasingly disorientated.
+The effect of cold wintery conditions on the wasps central nervous system is similar to that of hypothermia in humans.

-A reduction of available food from both external sources (insects and fruit) and internal sources (larvae) in the colony further reduces coordination the nest steadily declines towards death.
+A reduction of available food from both external sources (insects and fruit) and internal sources (larvae) in the colony further reduces coordination as the nest steadily declines towards death.

-All in all, they experience something of a famine and this causes them to wander into areas of a property where they would otherwise have no reason too.
+All in all, they experience something of a famine.
+This causes them to wander into areas of a property where they would otherwise have no reason too.

-Wandering wasps search to discover new exits that appear to take them into warm sunshine only to discover its actually a bulb in someone’s bedroom.
+Wandering wasps, in search of an exit into warm sunshine often discover its actually a light-bulb in someone’s bedroom.

-In the UK, the wasp control season begins in May and runs until wasp activity ends.
+In the UK, the wasp control season begins in April/May and runs until wasp activity ends in the Autumn.
 This means most pest controllers are very switched on to wasp activity from one year to the next.